 IDENTIFYING EXTREME VALUES

-To get a correct analysis, it is often necessary to exclude the observation containing the extreme lowest or extreme highest values.
+To get a correct analysis, excluding the observation containing the extreme lowest or extreme highest values is often necessary.

 These extreme values are automatically displayed in PROC UNIVARIATE but must be explicitly specified in PROC MEANS and PROC SUMMARY procedures.

-The MAX and MIN statistics shows the extreme lowest or highest values, but it does not identify the observation which contains these extreme values.
+The MAX and MIN statistics show the extreme lowest or highest values, but it does not identify the observation which contains these extreme values.

 MAXID and MINID

-The two option- MAXID and MINID when used in the OUTPUT statement identifies the observations with extreme values.
+The two options- MAXID and MINID, when used in the OUTPUT statement, identify the observations with extreme values.

 proc summary data=sashelp.class; class age; var height; output out=stats max=maxHeight maxid(height(name))=maxStudentName; run;